 Transport in Plants – Transpiration

-Transpiration occurs when water on the surface leaf cells evaporates and then diffuses out of the leaf.
+Transpiration occurs when water on the surface of leaf cells evaporates and then diffuses out of the leaf.
 This draws water out of the xylem cells inside the leaf to replace the evaporated water.
-Xylem cells form a continuous tube from the leaf to roots which acts like a drinking straw giving a flow of water from root to leaf.
+Xylem cells form a continuous tube from the leaf to the roots, which acts like a drinking straw, giving a flow of water from root to leaf.

 Transport in Plants – Capillary Action